 Now I was on the fence of choosing to draw the jacket for her.
 But I just wanted to show the suit more (as that is just awesome in design).
 So I went with a hat and the suit.

 When the pose was ready, I tackled the face.
-Now, the face is always the most important thing you need to draw correctly.
+Now, the face is always the most important thing for me to draw correctly.
 It is the first focus point viewer looks for.
-So nail that correctly.
-I experimented a lot with the face, eventually finding the right feel for her.
+So I want to nail that correctly.
+I experimented extensively with the face, eventually finding the right feel for her.

 I could have easily made Asuka angry and determined.
 However, I wanted to give her a slightly different feel.
-So I went with thoughtful and kind of mysterious emotion.
-Like she was to look at you and be a bit worried about what is coming up.
+So I went with thoughtful and kind of mysterious emotion like she was to look at you and be a bit worried about what is coming up.

 This is something totally new to me but something I will definitely visit again.
 Using halftones.
-Now, I hadn’t use halftones before this drawing but have always loved the style and feel it gives to drawings.
+Now, I hadn’t used halftones before this drawing but have always loved the style and feel it gives to drawings.

+It is used in manga series for printing purposes.
 I went and colored the drawing with halftones.
-Now, I’m no master at using halftones so one could say I used those wrongly.
+I’m no master at using halftones so one could say I used those wrongly.